Mdfaizalsheikh/Astrolang/README.md

 # Astrolang
-This is astronomy based programming language
+This is astronomy based programming language. this programming language use astronomical terms for functioning.
+#made for space lovers